ETolboom/blg/docs/wiki/Glossary.md

 The word *points* is used consistently throughout BLG.
 Avoid using "score" or "grade" to refer to this value.

 ### Pool
-The top-level container element in a BPMN model, typically representing a participant or organisation.
+The top-level container element in a BPMN model, typically representing a participant or organization.
 A BPMN model may contain multiple pools.
 BLG's Pool-Lane Check (LAYER 2) can verify that the expected pools and their lanes are present in the student's model.

 ### Problematic Elements
 A list of BPMN element IDs flagged during grading of a criterion.
 An element is flagged when: